-In this course, students explore functional and conceptual possibilities of felt through a series of projects leading to the creation of a line or collection of wearable art pieces.
-Using an experimental approach, students make samples employing a wide range of materials and traditional/non-traditional techniques of surface embellishment.
-In addition, these processes are used in conjunction with advanced textile constructions.
+In this course, students explore functional and conceptual possibilities of felt through a series of projects.
+Using an experimental approach, they make samples employing a wide range of materials and surface-embellishment techniques.
+Working in conjunction with textile constructions, they create personalized, wearable art pieces.